Before arrival to Trio School, please, read our policy and schedule your TRIAL lesson here.

 Our piano instructors have been classically trained at a university level (some of them have master’s degree), and they can teach music of different styles.
 They use a combination of many methodologies (traditional, contemporary, elements of Suzuki method, elements of “Simply Music” method, Harmony Road, and so on) to meet the needs of their students and to keep those motivated.
 Their lessons are effective, fun and personalized, and they fit any level of ability and expectations.
 Our students learn music theory along with sight-reading and solfege.
 We incorporate singing into our piano lessons, which helps our students be ready to not only play the instrument, but also accompany their own singing and the singing of their peers.
 We have recitals four times a year.
 We prepare the most advanced and committed to music students for annual exams for certificate of merit.

 PIANO LESSONS WE OFFER

-We offer private, shared and small group lessons.
-We also offer a 10-piano-lesson package at a discounted price.
-We charge $49 for a 45-min lesson, and our students play on a baby grand piano in class, while we strongly recommend them to purchase upright pianos or digital 88-weighter-key pianos for home practice.
-We provide our keyboards for the first three weeks free of charge.
+We offer private (1:1) and shared lessons (2 students).
+We can provide small group lessons if the applicants are of the same age and at the same level.
+We offer a 12-piano-lesson package at a discounted price.
+We provide our keyboards to be used for the first three weeks free of charge.
 Our approach to teaching is noncommercial, and our main goal is to instill the love and respect for composers and serious music in our students.